Vanalio/Neat-AI/note.md

 use the best approach in terms of speed and memory footprint. we have access to gpus if needed.

 the code must be VERY short and still completely functional!!!

+make a class for the neurons with: neuron_id, layer, activation, bias make a class for connections with: from_neuron_id, to neuron_id, weight

+build a network that manage all the computations and fed with an input gives output at each timestep

+it needs to be able to manage the most general case, the most various recurrent topologies

+use pytorch at each and every possible point